Larry Mitchell (ice hockey)

 Larry Mitchell (born June 2, 1967) is a German-born Canadian professional ice hockey coach and a former professional ice hockey player.
-He has been serving as sporting director of ERC Ingolstadt in the German top-flight Deutsche Eishockey Liga (DEL) since March 2017.

 Playing career

-Mitchell spent his early career in his native Canada, playing for the Brockville Braves in the CJAHL, followed by a stint with OHL’s Cornwall Royals.
+Mitchell spent his early career in his native Canada, playing for the Brockville Braves in the CJAHL, followed by a stint with OHL's Cornwall Royals.

-In 1988, he signed his first contract with a team in Germany, Dinslakener EC of the country’s third tier league.
+In 1988, he signed his first contract with a team in Germany, Dinslakener EC of the country's third tier league.
 He recorded 70 goals and 59 assists in 38 games for the club.
 Mitchell then stayed in Germany for the remainder of his professional career, mostly playing for lower league teams.
-His 14 appearances in the German top-flight Deutsche Eishockey Liga for Krefeld and Hannover came between 1995 and 1997.
+His 14 appearances in the German top-flight Deutsche Eishockey Liga (DEL) for Krefeld and Hannover came between 1995 and 1997.
 A proven scorer at the 2.
-Bundesliga level, he tallied 77 goals and 69 assists for ESC Wedemark during the 1995-96 campaign.
+Bundesliga level, he tallied 77 goals and 69 assists for ESC Wedemark during the 1995-96 campaign, helping the team to promotion to the DEL.

 Mitchell finished his professional playing career in 2002.
+He returned to Canada and tried to start a career as a talent scout in the NHL, but was not hired by any club.
+Mitchell then worked as a sales manager, before getting his coaching career underway in Germany.